Polynomiality of surface braid and mapping class group representations: Introduction

-\paragraph*{Faithfulness.} A second application of the short exact sequence \eqref{eq:key_SES_classical_braids_partitioned-intro} of Theorem~\ref{thm:ses} is to deduce inclusions between the kernels of different homological representations.
-In the case of the classical braid groups, applying the celebrated result of Bigelow~\cite{bigelow2001braid} and Krammer~\cite{KrammerLK} (in the form proven in \cite[\S4]{BigelowICM}) on the faithfulness of certain homological representations of the braid groups, we deduce that many other homological representations of the braid groups are also faithful.
+More precisely, the short exact sequence \eqref{eq:key_SES_classical_braids_partitioned-intro} of Theorem~\ref{thm:ses} implies the existence of inclusions between the kernels of different homological representations of the braid groups; see Proposition~\ref{prop:kernels}.
+Combining this with the celebrated result of Bigelow~\cite{bigelow2001braid} and Krammer~\cite{KrammerLK} on the faithfulness of certain homological representations of the braid groups, we deduce Corollary~\ref{coro:faithfulness}, which tells us that many other homological representations of the braid groups are also faithful.